Learning how to prevent cradle cap early on will help you avoid a whole host of problems.

 You may see it quite intensively for a couple of weeks then it will seem as though you’ve gotten rid of it only to find it has come back again.

-Here are 5 really great ways that I have come across for how to prevent cradle cap from getting worse:
+5 ways to prevent cradle cap from getting worse

 1. Wash your baby’s hair